-The Education Code provides that all probationary or permanent classified employees are entitled to certain specified paid holidays provided that they were in a paid status on any part of the working day immediately preceding or following a specified holiday.114 When a specified holiday falls on a Sunday, the following Monday shall be deemed the holiday in lieu of the day observed.
-When a specified holiday falls on a Saturday, the preceding Friday shall be deemed the holiday in lieu of the day observed.115
+The Education Code provides that all probationary or permanent classified employees are entitled to certain specified paid holidays provided that they were in a paid status on any part of the working day immediately preceding or following a specified holiday.
+When a specified holiday falls on a Sunday, the following Monday shall be deemed the holiday in lieu of the day observed.
+When a specified holiday falls on a Saturday, the preceding Friday shall be deemed the holiday in lieu of the day observed.
+When a specified holiday falls on a Saturday, the preceding Friday shall be deemed the holiday in lieu of the day observed.

-When the President of the United States appoints or declares a holiday, classified employees are entitled to a holiday.116 The President's proclamation, however, must indicate that the President contemplated a national holiday.117
+When the President of the United States appoints or declares a holiday, classified employees are entitled to a holiday.
+The President's proclamation, however, must indicate that the President contemplated a national holiday.
+117

-When a classified employee is required to work on any of the specified holidays, the classified employees shall be entitled to compensation or compensating time off at the rate of one and a half times the employee's regular rate of pay.118 Although governing boards of school districts may adopt separate work schedules for certificated and classified employees, on any school day during which pupils would otherwise have been in attendance, but are not and for which certificated personnel receive regular pay, classified personnel shall also receive regular pay whether or not they are required to report for duty that day.119
+When a classified employee is required to work on any of the specified holidays, the classified employees shall be entitled to compensation or compensating time off at the rate of one and a half times the employee's regular rate of pay.
+Although governing boards of school districts may adopt separate work schedules for certificated and classified employees, on any school day during which pupils would otherwise have been in attendance, but are not and for